scmbreeze/scm_breeze/README.markdown

 * Auto-updating a repo when you switch to it and it hasn't been updated for at least 5 hours.

-### Anything else?
+## Anything else?

-Well, there's also a pretty pathetic 'Misc Git Tools' section.
+Well, there's also a tiny stub for a 'Misc Git Tools' section.
-All it contains is a command to remove files/folders from git history.
+All it contains at the moment is a command to remove files/folders from git history.

 But if you have any awesome SCM scripts lurking in your `.*shrc`, please don't hesitate to send me a pull request.
-It would be cool to turn this project into a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for SCM users.
+It would be cool to turn this project into a kind of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for SCM users.